richardkorneisel/intro-to-python/readme.md

 # => 9
 ```

-> Notice the use of `**` to perform exponential operations in Python.
-We don't have this shortcut widely available [in Javascript](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Math/pow) yet.
+> Are any of these different in javascript?

 ### Strings

 Words, just like in Javascript.

-* Surrounded by single or double-quotes
+- Surrounded by single or double-quotes
-* Python uses similar escape characters
+- Python uses similar escape characters
   - [Here is a list of them](http://python-reference.readthedocs.io/en/latest/docs/str/escapes.html)

 ```py